Life as a Medical Student

 “As someone from an economically disadvantaged background, it’s been really important to me to be able to give back to the kinds of communities that I come from,” Ignacio says.
 “It’s amazing to work alongside some of the best and brightest in medicine to bring healthcare to every single person that comes through our doors.”

-He also values the support given by members of the NYU School of Medicine community.
+He also values the support given by NYU Grossman School of Medicine's community.
 “I’ve even received emails and text messages from attending physicians who just want to check in and make sure I’m doing okay,” says Ignacio.
 “Whether they’re helping me find financial support to attend a conference or offering guidance on publishing a research article, there are people here who have my best interests at heart.”

 Getting a Jump on Her Career Is a Highlight for Three-Year MD Pathway Graduate Jenna Conway, MD